itrp/itrp-export-monitor/README.md

 --------------------------

-An Export Monitor is basically a ruby file that [configures](#configuration) the monitor and then fires it up to start looking for finished exports.
+An Export Monitor is basically a ruby file that [configures](#configuration) the monitor and then fires it up to start looking for finished exports in the mailbox.

 To help you create the ruby file, the following generator is available from the *root directory*:
 ```